dnoon23/work-day-scheduler/README.md

 ## Features

 Checks the current day and hour.
 The day is listed at the top and the hour determins the color of the rows.
 Grey for hours past, red for the current hour, and green for hours of the future.
 There is also a save feature to keep text that was typed in the text area for each hour.
+Saved data repopulates on refresh.